deicod/signal/PLAN.md

 # Wire-Compatible Signal Protocol Plan

 This plan focuses on making the library wire-compatible with Signal/libsignal clients while preserving existing internal APIs where feasible.
-Every task is unchecked and intended to be crossed off when complete.
+All tasks below are completed and kept checked for historical tracking.

 Reference target (to lock): https://github.com/signalapp/libsignal commit `cfaf27f3a2d743e776ef553a770295d7e751277d`.